 Apart from making the children timid, being forced to speak English in school dilutes their Indian identity.
 Could this have actually been the objective – to make the children lose this identity at a time when many realise that India stands tall among the nations?
 This assumption is hopefully out of place.
 Yet watching discussions on English channels, one gets the impression that many panellists would wish for a fast westernisation of India.
 Those panellists however clearly do not represent the masses.

-Can India, 67 years after independence, finally make a gradual transition to teaching all, including higher, education in the respective mother tongue and teach Sanskrit and English as obligatory languages and others optional?
+Can India, 70 years after independence, finally make a gradual transition to teaching all, including higher, education in the respective mother tongue and teach Sanskrit and English as obligatory languages and others optional?
 Europe with over 20 states and over 20 languages is in a similar position like India.
-There, each child is taught in his mother tongues right till university level.
+There, each child is taught in his mother tongues including at university level.
 India could adopt this model.
-Some plans have already been drawn up, for example in an interesting slide show by Sankrant Sanu under: http://www.bhashaneeti.org/
+Some plans have already been drawn up, for example in an interesting slide show by Sankrant Sanu under: http://www.bhashaneeti.org/.
+He also wrote “the English Medium Myth” which is available in English and HIndi

 India is more cohesive than the European Union.
 The underlying unity in her diversity is her common heritage.
 And this heritage is India’s strength.
 As much as the English speaking left liberals may deny it, Sanskrit, Ramayana, Mahabharata and Vedic philosophy unite India even today.
 It would be foolish to further dilute this glue by promoting an “English India”, while the west discovers the value of Sanskrit and Indian philosophy and teaches it in their schools and universities.